ravitemer/mcphub.nvim/README.md

     --set this to true when using build = "bundled_build.lua" use_bundled_binary = false,  -- Uses bundled mcp-hub instead of global installation

+    --WARN: Use the custom setup if you can't use `npm install -g mcp-hub` or cant have `build = "bundled_build.lua"` -- Custom Server command configuration
-    -- Custom Server command configuration (auto-configured if use_bundled_binary = true) cmd = "mcp-hub", -- The command to invoke the MCP Hub Server cmdArgs = {},    -- Additional arguments for the command
+    cmd = "node", -- The command to invoke the MCP Hub Server cmdArgs = {"/path/to/node_modules/mcp-hub/dist/cli.js"},    -- Additional arguments for the command

     -- Common command configurations (when not using bundled binary):
     -- 1. Global installation (default):